 - The Board may, at its discretion, waive the PDH requirement for any licensee.

 The Board has established a number of licensees to be selected at random for an audit of their professional development hours (PDH).
 The selection of licensees typically occurs in October.
-Licensees are notified of their selection for an audit once their renewal fee has been received by the Board.
+Licensees will be notified if they have been selected for an audit with their renewal notice.

 Those selected for an audit must successfully complete the audit in order to have their license renewed.
 If the audit is not successfully completed by the license expiration date, the individual will not be authorized to practice in Nebraska unless and until the audit is successfully completed and the license renewed.

 If you are selected for an audit, you will need to submit:

 - A log of PDH credits claimed for the biennial renewal period; and

 - Attendance verification records, such as completion certificates or other information documenting evidence of attendance; or

 - Records/transcripts maintained by CLARB, LA CES, ASLA, or other professional organizations.

 Once received, the documentation will be forward to a board member for review and approval.
 If the approver requests additional information, the licensee will be contacted.